UAB-Hartman-Lab/server/README.md

 * Copy a user's `$HOME`' directory locally to `/home-backup` from a client: `rsync -azH --delete username@hartmanlab.genetics.uab.edu:/home/username/ home-backup/`
 * Copy a shared directory locally to the current directory from a client: `rsync -azh username@hartmanlab.genetics.uab.edu:/mnt/data/scans/20250723_roessler_project .`

-There are other tools available for initiating backups *from* the server, including `rsnapshot` and `borgbackup`.
+There are other tools installed for initiating backups *from* the server, such as `rsnapshot` and `borgbackup`.

 ## Troubleshooting